At a Glance

 ✨Tip Number 1

-Familiarise yourself with the latest trends and developments in the commodities market.
-This will not only help you understand the landscape but also allow you to engage in informed discussions during interviews.
+Familiarise yourself with the latest trends in commodity trading, especially in energy and metals.
+This will not only help you understand the market better but also give you insights that you can discuss during interviews.

 ✨Tip Number 2